Factbox: Iran nuclear row - could U.N. sanctions return?

 STEP TWO - If any party believes the matter has not been resolved after that first step, they can refer it to the foreign ministers of the parties to the deal.
 The ministers would have 15 days to resolve the issue, unless they agree by consensus to extend the time period.

-In parallel with - or in lieu of - consideration by foreign ministers, the complaining party or the party accused of non-compliance also could ask for the issue be looked at by a three-member advisory board.
-The participants to the dispute would each appoint a member and the third member would be independent.
+In parallel with - or in lieu of - consideration by foreign ministers, the complaining party or the party accused of non-compliance could ask that the issue be looked at by a three-member advisory board.
+The participants in the dispute would each appoint a member and the third member would be independent.

 The advisory board must provide a non-binding opinion within 15 days.